 They are known for their speed and are carnivores that primarily consume spiders and other insects of a smaller size.

-Because of their incredible speed, race runners are notoriously difficult to capture by humans and other animals.
+Because of their incredible speed, race runners are notoriously difficult for humans and other animals to capture.

 Skunks, badgers, and various other species of lizards and birds are among this lizard’s natural predators.